Timothy C. Hain, MD. • Page last modified: April 30, 2019

 She was seen again about 10 years later, with similar findings.
 Again, hearing was profoundly diminished, cerebellar examination was normal, and a current MRI scan still was still very abnormal due to low signal seen on T2 imaging.
 Detailed vestibular testing (rotatory chair, VEMP) was normal -- thus in spite of severe hearing loss, vestibular function was entirely unaffected.
 This suggests that the site of damage is specific to the cochlea or cochlear nucleus.
 This is against the report of Miwa et al (2013) who found VEMPs to be reduced in 3 patients with SS.

 The obvious question in superficial siderosis is where is the lesion ?
 Is it in the cochlea, 8th nerve, brainstem ?
+The most prevalent thought is that SS damages the auditory nerve where it is exposed to spinal fluid.

 Our patient also had no OAE response at all, suggesting a cochlear origin to her hearing loss.
 There have been only a few other cases of superficial siderosis where OAE’s were done.
 Kim(Kim, Song, Park, Kim, & Koo, 2006), reported a young man with SS and no OAE’s.
 Takahashi(Takasaki et al., 2000) reported another case with no OAE, and a “remarkable elevation of the detection threshold for the cochlear microphonic”.
 In other words, again saying that at least part of the hearing problem was in the cochlea, as the cochlear microphonic is generated from the hair cells and does not require an 8th nerve.